 How to reshare or replace an already published prototype

-After publishing prototype on your online account, reviewers can take a look at it and give you insightful feedback.
-You can then make some changes to the prototype accordingly.
+After publishing a prototype on your online account, reviewers can take a look at it and give you immediate feedback.
+You can then make changes to the prototype accordingly.
 What next?
 You need to tell those reviewers to take a look at the edited prototype again.
 That’s where the Reshare option comes in handy!

-“Reshare” is an option that can be found in the main menu ‘Share’, in the Justinmind editor.
-It’s activated only if you have previously shared the prototype you’re working on.
+“Reshare” is an option that can be found in the main menu under Share, in the Justinmind editor.
+It’s only activated if you have previously shared the prototype you’re working on.

 If you’re building a prototype for the web, you can also reshare by using the button next to Simulate, in the editor’s top right-hand corner.

 With a “Reshare”, you can replace the previous version with the one you’re currently working on, with the latest batch of new changes in place.